gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Andrew Isaac
-    </h3> Dr. Andrew Isaac is VLSCI Platforms Lead, providing core hardware and software infrastructure for VLSCI's HPC and cloud capabilities with a team of staff responsible for institute, state and national HPC compute and storage allocation, access and support, as well as cloud computing through Virtual Laboratory hosting, support, development, methodology and training.
+    </h3> Dr. Andrew Isaac is the Melbourne Bioinformatics Platforms Lead, providing core hardware and software infrastructure for Melbourne Bioinformatics's HPC and cloud capabilities with a team of staff responsible for institute, state and national HPC compute and storage allocation, access and support, as well as cloud computing through Virtual Laboratory hosting, support, development, methodology and training.
   </div>
 </div>